Video of a Haitian gang leader threatening to kill hostages.

 The US has recommended Americans not to travel to Haiti, citing kidnappings involving American people as a frequent occurrence.

-Since December 2020, Haitian police have been looking for Joseph for a variety of crimes including assassination, kidnapping, vehicle theft, and cargo truck hijacking.
+Joseph has been wanted by Haitian police since December 2020 for offenses such as assassination, abduction, vehicle theft, and cargo truck hijacking.

-Meanwhile, in the Haitian capital on Thursday, a group of motor taxi drivers stopped important routes and snarled traffic to protest gasoline shortages caused by gangs controlling oil access.
+Meanwhile, motor taxi drivers in the Haitian capital stopped roads and snarled traffic on Thursday to protest gasoline shortages caused by gangs controlling oil access.

 Demonstrators across the city have expressed their displeasure with being forced to buy fuel on the illicit market.

-Protestors accused officials of prioritizing fuel importers over renewable energy development near one barricade of blazing tires on Thursday.
+Protestors accused officials of preferring fuel imports over renewable energy near one barricade of blazing tires on Thursday.

 “In Haiti, we don’t have a power system, so we have to seek for diesel to run a generator,” explained one 30-year-old student who requested anonymity for security concerns.